alekfed/alekfed-site/content/en/home/hero.md

 # **Aleksandr Fedchenko**
 # 30 y.o., Moscow

 Hi!
-This page presents my experience in web application design (microsevice, serverless and monolithic architectures), back-end and embedded software development, DevOps, system administration and control systems engineering.
+This page presents my experience in web application design, back-end and embedded software development, DevOps, system administration and control systems engineering.

 You can also download a one-page résumé with the most important information from the link below.